/ seo-glossary / What is Competitor Analysis? SEO Guide for Beginners

 1. Identify your top 3-5 SEO competitors - Enter your domain in Ahrefs or Semrush and check the "Competing Domains" or "Organic Competitors" report.
 This shows sites that share the most keyword overlap with yours.
 Also manually check who ranks on page one for your top 10 target keywords.
 These are your real competitors.

-2. Run a keyword gap analysis - In Ahrefs Content Gap, enter your domain and up to 3 competitors.
-The tool shows keywords they rank for that you do not.
+• Run a keyword gap analysis - In Ahrefs Content Gap, enter your domain and your competitors.
+The tool supports up to 10 competitor targets and surfaces the keywords they rank for that you do not.
 Filter by volume (100+) and difficulty (under your threshold).
 These are ready-made content opportunities with proven demand.

 • Analyze their top-performing content - In Ahrefs Site Explorer, go to Top Pages and sort by organic traffic.
 Study their top 20 pages.
 Note the topics, content formats, word counts, and how they structure their articles.
 Look for patterns, like whether they use comparison tables, include original data, or feature expert quotes.